gustavoverneck/CappuSim/docs/usage_guide.md

 ```
 You can open this in Python, Paraview, or other tools for analysis.

+Results also can be saved in .vtk format, for Paraview post-processing.

 ## 🧊 Boundary Flags

 | Flag         | Description                          |